Roger Allam: Acting career

+In 2026 Alam co-starred as Sir Alan Brabazon, the Chief of MI6, in the espionage thriller Secret Service, a television serialisation in 5 episodes of a novel of the same name by Tom Bradby.
+The series premiered on 27 April 2026 on ITV1 and ITVX.

 Personal life

 Allam is married to actress Rebecca Saire, with whom he has two sons, William, an actor, and Thomas.
 Rebecca and William appeared together as mother and son in the Endeavour episode Raga (series 7, episode 2, broadcast February 2020).

 Allam identifies as politically left, and has publicly castigated Donald Trump.